Self-protection and insurance demand with convex premium principles: Numerical examples

 \section{Numerical examples}

 In this section, we conduct numerical tests to illustrate the results derived in the preceding sections.
-Within the self-protection model \eqref{eq:selfprotection}, we assume that $Y$ follows a Pareto distributed with parameter $\hat{x}>0$ and $k>2$,\footnote{The reason for $k>2$ is that we need the random variable $Y$ to have the second moment.} whose distribution function is given by $F_Y(y)=1-\left(\frac{\hat{x}}{y}\right)^k$ for $y\geq\hat{x}$.
+Within the self-protection model \eqref{eq:selfprotection}, we assume that $Y$ follows a Pareto distribution with parameter $\hat{x}>0$ and $k>2$,\footnote{The reason for $k>2$ is that we need the random variable $Y$ to have finite second moment.} whose CDF is given by $F_Y(y)=1-\left(\frac{\hat{x}}{y}\right)^k$ for $y\geq\hat{x}$.
 Then, it can be calculated that

 Additionally, we consider the premium principle to be a quadratic premium principle of the form $h(x)=(1+\theta_1)x+\theta_2 x^2$, where $\theta_1>0$ and $\theta_2\geq0$.
 Note that $h'(0)=1+\theta_1$.
 Furthermore, in our simulation studies, we set $p(e)=\frac{\gamma_1}{\gamma_2+e}$ and $c(e)=\kappa e^2$, where $0<\gamma_1<\gamma_2$ and $\kappa>0$.
 It is evident that these two functions satisfy the conditions specified in Assumptions \ref{protection:e} and \ref{cost:e}.